PanagiotisFatouros/GreatReads/README.md

 Note: team members will not add you as an owner and will only grant the permission you require.

 # Running tests
-Ensure the application is not runnning before testing

-To test, run the following command:
+Ensure the application is not runnning, then run the following command:

     npm run test